programmfabrik/easydb-documentation/content/sysadmin/installation/redhat.en.md

 ## container creation scripts

-The components of the easydb are separated into one container each and are created with one command per container:
+The components of the easydb are separated into one container each and are created with one command per container.
+In this example, we put them ito separate scripts:

 ```bash
 BASEDIR=/srv/easydb